 Table of Contents

-What Is An Equipment Loan?
+What Is Equipment Financing?

-How Equipment Loans Work
+How Equipment Financing Works

 On the surface, equipment loans are a lot like any other kind of medium-to-long-term installment loan.
 If you successfully apply, you’ll receive a lump sum of money.
 Your loan will accumulate interest over time at either fixed or variable rates, and you’ll make regular payments over the loan’s term.
 In the case of equipment loans, this is usually a monthly payment.
 The major difference is that the equipment you’re acquiring serves as collateral for the loan.
 In this sense, equipment loans are secured loans vs unsecured loans.

 You’ll generally want to know what equipment you’re planning to buy when you apply for the loan, including the vendor you’re planning to buy it from.
 Depending on the lender, the money may or may not be paid directly to the vendor instead of passing through you